-If not, we will fight to get you the best possible outcome, reduce charges and keep you out of jail.
-If you are facing any misdemeanor or felony drug crime, domestic violence, theft, weapons charges, sex crimes or Federal crime, we can help you immediately.
+We will fight to get you the best possible outcome, reduce or dismiss charges & keep you out of jail.
+If you are facing a misdemeanor or felony drug charge, domestic violence, theft, weapons charges, DUI, sex crime or a bench warrant, we can immediately help you.

 Former Prosecutors Fighting For You

-We have successfully handled 8,000+ criminal cases in Southern California.
-Our proven former DAs know how judges and prosecutors operate and how best to work with them.
+Our award-winning lawyers have successfully handled 8,000+ criminal cases.
+As former DAs we know how judges and prosecutors operate and how to work with them.

 We also know what to look for in Police, FBI and DEA reports when building your defense.
 Working in both California and Federal courts, we offer the experience to handle any legal challenge with personal attention and service.

 For misdemeanor cases, we can usually make all court appearance without you so you won’t have the hassle and aggravation of attending hearings.

 Often it is not the facts of the case that result in a great outcome, but understanding the system, relationships and a skillful presentation of your case to the judge or prosecutor.
 Our lawyers know the system inside out and how to achieve outstanding results.

 You can rest assured we will fight aggressively and skillfully to get your charges reduced or dropped to protect you, your record and your freedom.

 Team of criminal lawyers, investigators & experts